+- Age

 - Height

-- Age

 - Weight

 - Height and weight in combination

-It also considered KDPI, anatomy (kidney size) and donor type (donation after circulatory death (DCD) donor vs. brain dead (BD) donor).
+It also considered KDPI, anatomy (kidney size) and donor type (donation after circulatory death [DCD] donor vs. brain dead [BD] donor).
 The workgroup eliminated donor height as a criterion, as clinicians do not tend to consider donor height in evaluation of kidney offers.
 Likewise, it dismissed age as a criterion, as donor weight and anatomy were deemed to be more critical characteristics in the evaluation process.
 There was consensus that donor type would not necessarily influence a center's decision whether or not to use kidneys en bloc versus singly.
-The OPO members of the workgroup favored criteria that were readily available pre-recovery, so OPOs would not have to rush to allocate after a visual inspection of kidney size in the operating room.
-The group felt strongly that donor weight was a critical factor programs consider when evaluating whether to use kidneys from small pediatric donors singly or en bloc.
-41,42,43,44 Furthermore, several studies report that donor weight is a much more sensitive indicator of pediatric kidney graft survival than donor age.
-45,46,47
+The OPO members in the workgroup favored criteria that were readily available pre-recovery, so OPOs would not have to rush to allocate after a visual inspection of kidney size in the operating room.
+The group felt strongly that donor weight was a critical factor used by programs when evaluating whether to use kidneys from small pediatric donors singly or en bloc.
+40,41,42,43 Furthermore, several studies report that donor weight is a much more sensitive indicator of pediatric kidney graft survival than donor age.
+44,45,46

-Although there was consensus among the workgroup to include weight as a criterion, there was debate on what the weight range or threshold should be.
+Although there was consensus among the workgroup members to include weight as a criterion, there was debate on what the weight range or threshold should be.
 The workgroup agreed that mandating allocation of kidneys from donors less than or equal to 5 kg en bloc should not be controversial, as that would not change current practice.
 Likewise, it felt comfortable expanding that mandate to donors between 5 to 10 kg, as a majority of those kidneys are currently transplanted en bloc.
 It acknowledged that mandating allocation of kidneys from donors less than 10 kg would have an impact in increasing utilization of kidneys at highest risk of discard or being left unrecovered.
-Studies confirm this recommendation.
-48,49,50
+Studies confirm this recommendation. ^{47,48,49}

 Next, the workgroup debated whether the policy should extend to kidneys from donors between 10 to 20 kg.
 Some workgroup members felt that because en bloc transplants confer favorable outcomes, and approximately half of transplants from donors 10 to 15 kg were already performed en bloc, the weight threshold should be raised to 15 kg.
-This weight threshold aligns with protocols already in place at some
+This weight threshold aligns with protocols already in place at some of the higher-volume en bloc transplant programs.
+Others felt this was too liberal and suggested the threshold be scaled back to 10 kg.
+Ultimately, workgroup members compromised that for donors less than 15 kg, OPOs must allocate kidneys en bloc, but requested feedback from the community on whether the